ivanmaeder/books/management/failure-is-not-an-option.md

-# Failure is Not an Option
+# Failure Is Not an Option
 By Gene Kranz (2000)

 ## My Notes